 In connection with every transfer of real property the buyer (recipient of the deed of transfer) has to submit a duly filled in sales form to the municipality in which the real property is situated.
 The sales form has to be submitted to the municipal authorities, together with the deed, which must be endorsed with the taxable value of the property, before final registration can be completed.
 The municipal authorities pass on the sales forms to the Ministry of Taxation where the information is registered and checked.
 Statistics Denmark receives each quarter information about each transaction from Ministry of Taxation.

 The statistics are currently revised.
-Final figures for a calendar year are processed at the same time as the provisional figures for the 2nd quarter in the following year - normally in the middle of November.
+Final figures for a calendar year T are processed at the same time as the provisional figures for Q2 in year T+1, normally in the middle of November.